 Conglomerates reconsider how to see and make marks with the hand and body.
 The physical construction of these structures involves bending, lifting, and placing.
 Creating them is a consistent reminder of the relation of the body to the "marks" being made.

-The current Conglomerate series, Progressions, are made in relation to light and shadow.
+The current Conglomerate series, Progressions, are composed of cement slabs and plexiglass.
 The term relates to musical chord progressions produced over time to stir harmonies.

-A series of reductive still lifes are created from the photographs.
-They pull out the darkest darks of the images to capture shadow alignments that become metaphors of the experience.
+A series of reductive still lifes are created from the photographs with pencil and ink.
+They pull out shades of the digital images that capture shadow alignments and extend the 3D into 2D..